MaoZiming/papers/Topics/5-security/54-secure-enclave.md

 4. _Transmitting the Encrypted Images and Key_: The encrypted images and encryption key are sent to the cloud server over secure channel.
 5. _Enclave Processing_: The enclave decrypts and subsequently processes the images, maintaining the confidentiality and integrity of the sensitive data.
 6. _Storing Encrypted Images_: storing and receiving encrypted data outside enclave does not expose sensitive information

-### Scenario 2: Enhancing System Security Through Hardware Features

-### Question:

-Let's assume you want to take advantage of hardware features to enhance your operating system's security.
-What would be your approach?

-### Sample Answer:

-Inspired by Schroeder and Saltzer's work on protection rings, I would design the system to make full use of hardware-based privilege levels.
-I would also incorporate Intel's Software Guard Extensions (SGX) to create secure enclaves where sensitive tasks can be performed in isolation.
-These hardware features could be used to make information flow explicit, much like in HiStar, allowing for more granular control of data access and manipulation.